unixorn/sysadmin-reading-list/README.md

 ## Other Resources

+### Miscellanea

 * [awesome-sysadmin](https://github.com/n1trux/awesome-sysadmin) - A curated list of awesome open-source sysadmin resources.
 * Etsy's [Debriefing Facilitation Guide](https://extfiles.etsy.com/DebriefingFacilitationGuide.pdf) is a great guide to conducting a blame-free debrief after an outage.
 * [oncall-handbook](https://github.com/alicegoldfuss/oncall-handbook) - Alice Goldfuss' excellent oncall handbook, read this before your first oncall shift.
 * [stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) - A list of free/cheap tiers of services that you can use to learn the various cloud-based systems.
 * [sysadvent](https://sysadvent.blogspot.com/) - Every year the sysadvent team publishes 24 good articles for sysadmins.

+### Career/Finance

+* [What I Wish I'd Known About Equity Before Joining A Unicorn](https://gist.github.com/yossorion/4965df74fd6da6cdc280ec57e83a202d) - This is an excellent summary of how to value stock options and what the tax implications are and how to minimize potential tax (in a USA-centric way).
+I heartily recommend reading it before you accept any offers involving stock as part of your compensation.